 - Plenty of examples at Not Always Right.

-In one episode of The Adventures of Jimmy Neutron: Boy Genius, there was rich father who didn't want to discipline his snobby son, Eustace Strytch, for his behavior because he was too ashamed.
-At the end, after Hugh gives him tips, he finally disciplines Eustace by punishing him for a month.
+- In one episode of The Adventures of Jimmy Neutron: Boy Genius, there was a rich father who didn't want to discipline his snobby son, Eustace Strytch, for his behavior because he was too ashamed.
+At the end, after Hugh gives him tips, he finally disciplines Eustace by not letting him seek vengeance against Jimmy for a month.

 Edd: That's disturbing.

 - Only to Sarah, mind you.
 Ed is infamously grounded in one episode, and his parents remove the stairs to ensure he can't escape.